ENG1-Team-8/Dragon-Race/README.md

 David Kayode,
 Charlie Hayes

-You must give us all money you make from this game
+You must give us all money you make from this game.
-Any fame made from this game (Twitch Youtube etc.) must be attributed to us in EVERY way Any bugs or problems in the game are not our fault they are yours
+Any fame made from this game (Twitch Youtube etc.) must be attributed to us in EVERY way.
+Any bugs or problems in the game are not our fault they are yours.